 This photo gallery shows how S4 kayak-skiff owners transport in on top of their vehicle, and inside it –

-Using a T-extension
+Using a T-extension for a pickup truck bed

 Transporting on a trailer